Here are the 27 Reasons I love to Go Running

 19. When I’m in a running program it gives me energy all the time.
 When I’m not running for a few weeks I feel lazy and tired much of the time.
-Running keeps the energy level up.
+Running keeps the energy levels up.

 20. It puts me in a good mood.
 I’m consistently more positive than I already am.
 I might think that I’m my same old self when I’m not in steady running mode.
 Then, I’ll go out and run and I realize – wow, I was missing something.
 There’s a definite difference when I compare “Vern not running” vs. “Vern in running mode going every other day”.
 A substantial difference.

 21. I love to push myself.
-Though I run mostly by myself I love to push myself during the run if I’m feeling good.
-I might crank up the pace and challenge myself to hold that pace until I get to a certain place.
-That place might be 200 yards ahead if I’m flying, or it might be 2 miles away if I’m running 80-85%+ of maximum rate.
+Though I run mostly by myself, I love to push myself during the run if I’m feeling good.
+I might crank up the pace and challenge myself to hold that pace until I get to a certain landmark.
+That might be 200 yards ahead if I’m flying, or it might be 2 miles away if I’m running 80-85%+ of maximum rate.
 I am my own best motivator.
 There is little that motivates me externally.
 I’m ruthless with myself at times, pushing myself to run when I don’t want to run.
 Pushing myself to run faster up hills, never slower.
 Pushing myself to hold a 2/2 breathing pattern until I need to slow down to make up the oxygen deficit that is being created from the sustained push.
 It’s fulfilling to do little challenges throughout each run!

 22. I run so I can eat a little more of what I like to eat.
 I love pizza and other bread and pasta products.
 Because I run, I can eat more of these things than maybe the average person with my same metabolism.
 I will do nearly anything to be able to eat more pizza.
 In Thailand when I stayed in a small village in the countryside I would drive an hour each way on the motorcycle to go to the next biggest town to get some pizza!
 It was a must, not an “extra”.